 We offer this as well as ongoing holistic care to ensure that food allergy has as little impact as possible on day to day life.
 This includes working in partnership with expert allergy dieticians.

-Dr Fox has also spoken to The Today Programme on the topic of food allergies.
+Prof Fox has also spoken to The Today Programme on the topic of food allergies.